capasha/EEUProtocol/README.md

 # Everybody Edits Universe Messages Protocol
-This repository contains documentation on the EEUniverse protocol (By Jesse) based on [Everybody Edits Universe](http://ee-universe.com) API.
+This repository contains documentation on the EEUniverse protocol (By Jesse) based on the [Everybody Edits Universe](http://ee-universe.com) API.
 Protocol Update: 2019-11-22

 ## Table of contents